drduh/macOS-Security-and-Privacy-Guide/README.md

 An alternative way to install macOS is to first download **macOS High Sierra** from the [App Store](https://itunes.apple.com/us/app/macos-high-sierra/id1246284741) or elsewhere, and create a custom installable system image.

-### Verifying Installation Integrity
+### Verifying installation integrity

-The macOS installation application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy, using the `spctl -a -v` or `pkgutil --check-signature` or `codesign -dvv` commands.
+The macOS installation application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy, using the `pkgutil --check-signature` or `codesign -dvv` commands.

 Here are two example ways to verify the code signature and integrity of macOS application bundles: